 If another run is made using the same POT file, with IPOTEN=1 (default) and with an old P2F file in the same directory with the same filename, the user is interrogated with options to over-write the old P2F file or to assign a different name to the new file.
-This interruption can be avoided by renaming or deleting the old P2F file.
+This interruption can be avoided by renaming or deleting the old P2F file, or using the configuration parameter IDELFILES as explained in Section 4.7.